 Chromebooks aren’t right for every company

 You need to proceed carefully.
 Chromebooks are not right for every company.
+And you should test them extensively before deciding whether Chromebooks are HIPAA compliant AND right for your company.

 In this article, we’ll walk you through: